DoviniJ/GxEprsDummy/README.md

 1001078 1001078 0 0 2 -9
 ```

-2) DummyData.bim - This is one of the binary files which contains
+2) DummyData.bim - This is one of the binary files which contains the following columns in order.
-* chromosome code,
-* SNP ID,
-* position of centimorgans,
-* base-pair coordinate,
-* minor allele and
-* reference allele

-as columns.
 The example dataset has 10,000 SNPs.
 Note that the file has no column headings.
+* chromosome code
+* SNP ID
+* position of centimorgans
+* base-pair coordinate
+* minor allele
+* reference allele

 <!--- ![image](https://user-images.githubusercontent.com/131835334/236634694-5dbe6a29-5ae0-44c9-b076-b80fcabb7144.png) -->
 ```
 1	  snp_53131969	0	754182	A	G